 My training and experience

-I trained in with Felicity Warner in 2009 and have worked in hospices, hospitals and privately in people's homes since.
+I trained with Felicity Warner in 2009, completed an apprenticeship period at St. Luke's Hospice in Plymouth and have worked in hospices, hospitals and privately in people's homes ever since.

 I am currently the South West Mentor for newly-trained Soul Midwives, supporting trainees during their 6 month apprenticeship.

-I also teach the Soul Midwives' School's award-winning TLC (Tender Loving Care) Approach, and run regular Soul Midwife supervision/peer support groups and CPD workshops.
+I also teach the Soul Midwives' School's award-winning TLC (Tender Loving Care) Compassionate Community Course, and run regular Soul Midwife supervision/peer support groups and CPD workshops.

 - Sounding healing

 - Soothing head, hand and foot massage

 A good death is an extraordinary, moving and sacred experience.
 It can also have a healing quality, not only for the person who is involved but their families, friends and the wider community.